yujunf666/recipe_analysis/README.md

 ### Final Model Performance

 We still utilize linear regression as our modeling algorithm because it aligns well with the composition of calories.
-After using the transformed data as features, we computed the new model's RMSE and R square, which are 37.059139 and 0.995715, respectively.
+After using the transformed data as features, we computed the new model's RMSE and R² which are 37.059139 and 0.995715, respectively.
 In the baseline model, they were 37.336743 and 0.995650, showing slight improvements.

+To evaluate the Final model’s ability to generalize to unseen data, the data has also been split into a test group with the size 25% of the dataset, and a training group with the rest of the dataset.
+The training RMSE is 37.887891 and test RMSE is 34.457528.
+The the traing R² is 0.995541, and the test R² is 0.996243.
+The test RMSE  is even lower than training RMSE.
+We can see there is very low risk of overfitting problem, and it behaves well in test dataset.

 Considering the baseline model already had high accuracy, the increase in accuracy, although not substantial, is still significant.

 ---